grindlemire/gothem-stack/README.md

 For the frontend libraries it uses [tailwindcss](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/) for styling.
 You can easily integrate [alpine-js](https://alpinejs.dev/) if you desire to.

-This will set you up with a working dev environment using htmx, go-templ, tailwind, and daisyUI.

 ## Quickstart
 1. Install npm in your path `brew install node; brew install npm`
 1. Install mage in your path `brew install mage`.
 See [https://magefile.org/](https://magefile.org/) for other installation instructions